symfony-si/symfony.si/README.md

 ## License

-Symfony is a trademark of Fabien Potencier.
+Symfony is a registered trademark of Fabien Potencier.
 Symfony.si website only promotes Symfony framework and community in Slovenia area.
 Source code of symfony.si application is released under [MIT License](LICENSE).